TheOtherOtherOperation/vdbtest/NetJobs/README.md

 ## Version History

+2.3 - Fixed a scoping bug that allowed configurations to persist across calls.
 2.2 - NetJobsAgent now echoes subprocess output to standard out.
 Ping status checking added: once at least minhosts tests have reported success, each time a job completes, all currently active ListenThreads ping their targets to make sure the connection is still active.
 2.1 - Output logging added.
 Running NetJobs with the -l flag now causes a timestamped log file to be generated for each test, in the same directory as the configuration file.
 2.0 - Release version.
 Multiple commands now working as intended.
 Fixed a bug where sometimes the socket would close before all results had been transmitted.